Physics Research Project II (MSci) module (PH50007)

 Teaching methods / timetable

-Day-to-day project work is student-driven, however you will be assigned a supervisor who will guide you throughout your project.
-Weekly seminars will also give you exposure to a wide range of physics research.
+Day-to-day project work is driven by you, giving you the freedom to shape your research and take ownership of your project.
+You will be supported by a supervisor who will guide your progress, while weekly seminars expose you to a wide range of current physics research.

 Courses